TheShadowNinjaGMD/remindersmenubar/README.md

 ## Contributing

-Contributions are welcome!
-If you would like to help improve this project:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix: `git checkout -b feature-name`.
-3. Commit your changes with descriptive messages.
-4. Push your branch to GitHub: `git push origin feature-name`.
-5. Open a **Pull Request** detailing your changes.
+Contributions are always welcome!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) to learn about our development workflow, reporting bugs, and submitting pull requests.
 For major modifications, please open an issue first to discuss what you would like to change.

 ## License